 • They made a shady deal behind the teacher’s back.

-Other ways to say: Secret trick, sneaky plan
+Other ways to say: Secret trick, sneaky plan, under-the-table deal

 Example Sentence: